Preocts/commented-configparser/README.md

 ## Results

-We favor the line spacing choices of the `ConfigParser` class so the input format may not be preserved completely.
-However, the comments will be preserved.
+There is the attempt to retain the original format.
+Known formats that will not be preserved:

+1. Indents will not be preserved outside of multi-line values
+2. Spacing around assignments will be normalized.
+3. Casing of all options will be written as lowercase.

 ### Before